AshyPC/Replant/README.md

 justifications MUST be found.

-DAD the meeting actually declined to use Barry's model, and adopted Les Oliver's approach
+DAD the meeting actually declined to use Barry's model, and adopted Les Oliver's approach 4 Mar DAD added: the "Barry says" part I interpret as an attempt at arresting a decline based on a "don't change what we are doing, even though we are losing people and not attracting new people" mindset.

 YAGNI
 -----